gervy28/nate-portfolio-2022/content/blog/building-this-project/index.md

 - [ ] Distribute across your networks including: LinkedIn, GitHub, StackOverflow, Facebook & Insta

 ## Acceptance Criteria:
-- [ ] Grammarly spell checks confirmed
+- [x] Grammarly spell checks confirmed
 - [ ] 3 Reviews by professionals with domain knowledge

 ## Constraints:
 - [ ] You have 1 week to build the project
-  - went beyond allotted time, next project scope by hourly
 - [ ] You cannot use familiar WordPress or no-code technology